 The 6th International Conference on Information and Education Innovations (ICIEI 2021) will be held in Singidunum University, Belgrade, Serbia during April 16-18, 2021.
 ICIEI 2021 aims to bring together researchers around the world to exchange their experiences.
 The conference will be held annually to provide an ideal platform for people to share new ideas, and research results about all aspects of Information and Education Innovations, and discuss the practical challenges encountered and the solutions adopted.
 It is one of the leading international conferences for presenting novel and fundamental advances in the field.

 ICIEI 2021 will feature several plenary speakers, invited speakers as well as peer-reviewed paper presentations.
 Participants can join the conference by the following three types: 1.
 Full Paper 2.
 Abstract 3.
 Listeners.

 |Co-organized by||Technical Sponsored by|

-The manuscript is in double-column format, up to 10 pages.
+The manuscript is in one column format, regular papers must have 8-10 pages.
 Manuscripts must be written in English and follow the instructions at Manuscript Formatting and Templates.

 To ensure the high quality of the accepted papers, all submissions will be peer-reviewed.Please only submit original material where copyright of all parts is owned by the authors declared and which is not currently under review elsewhere.